 Debit Note:

-Use a Debit Note to increase what a member owes.
+Use a Debit Note to reverse or reduce a previously recorded payment.

-This is typically used when a charge was missed or needs to be added after the fact.
+This is typically used when a payment was recorded in error.

 Create a statement of account for the member by selecting the required date range.